Everybody can grow flowers and vegetables. Yes, we mean everybody. No matter

 most others are just fine.
 Even vining plants can be used.
 Some people grow

-pumpkins and squash in containers from their deck and let the vines hang
+pumpkins and squash in containers from their deck.
+The vines are allowed

-down the deck or sprawl across the floor.
-One woman I know just had to grow
+to hang down the deck or sprawl across the floor.
+One woman I know just had

-pumpkins.
-So, she planted them in an old kiddie pool...on top of her apartment
+to grow pumpkins.
+She planted them in an old kiddie pool...on top of her

 Types of Containers or Planters: